ttheng3810/ttheng-intro-site/content/blog/curve-bisect-tangent-point/index.md

 ![The point P on the Cartesian plane.]()

-Next, we could try to guess the shape of the curve that passes through $P$, and determine its tangent line on $P$ from there.
+We could try to guess the shape of the curve that passes through $P$, and determine its tangent line on $P$ from there.
 However, it is actually more straightforward to set the curve issue aside first, and instead focus on the tangent line itself, considering that more information about the tangent line is given in the question.

 ![Several guesses of the shape of the curve and the corresponding tangent line passing through P.]()